Deeraj-G/ContentHarvest-AI/README.md

-# web_scraper
+# Web Scraper

-A simple web scraper that scrapes a URL and returns the text.
+A simple web scraper that scrapes a URL and returns the keywords and their associated information.

 ## Usage